meltano/sdk/docs/porting.md

 ## A Clear Slate

-When porting over an existing tap, most developers find it easier to start from a fresh repo than to incrementally change there existing one.
+When porting over an existing tap, most developers find it easier to start from a fresh repo than to incrementally change their existing one.

 1. Within your existing repo, create a new branch.
 1. Move _all_ of the files in the old branch into a subfolder called "archive".
 1. Commit and push the result to your new branch.
 (You'll do this several times along the way, which creates a fresh tree and a fresh diff for subsequent commits.)
-1. Now follow the steps in the [dev guide](dev_guide.md) to create a new project using the Tap cookiecutter.
+1. Now follow the steps in the [dev guide](dev_guide.md#building-a-new-tap-or-target) to create a new project using the Tap cookiecutter.
 1. Copy all the files from the cookiecutter output into your main repo and commit the result.

 ## Settings and Readme